Anaizing/soggy-ink/README.md

 # soggy ink

 A blog built with Gatsby.
-Uses React and GraphQL
+Using React and GraphQL

 _Soggy Ink- By Anai Araya_<br>